 Auction is often considered the best way to sell unmodernised houses and flats, especially if the property is in a good location.
 The rules of an auction sale mean the market decided on the value of the property; if one buyer estimates the cost of works to be £40,000 they’ll be out bid by other buyers who estimate the cost of work to be £10,000.
 Properties are sold to the top bidder, and there’s no opportunity for the buyer to haggle on price or back out of their purchase

 To some people, the idea of owning a run-down, dilapidated property is considered a burden and selling to the first person who’s prepared to “take the property off their hands” doesn’t seem like a bad idea.
 That’s understandable; there may be worries about the security of the property, the risk of squatters or concerns about the property falling into a further state of disrepair.
 Also the prospect of selling may seem complicated and uncertain, which adds to the motivation to sell as soon as possible, even if it means reducing the price.
 Sadly in these situations, it’s not uncommon for prospective buyers to take advantage of a seller’s vulnerability, sometimes in collusion with other parties – we’ve even heard stories about estate agents being involved.

-If you’re selling a property in a poor state of repair, it’s worth remembering that you’re selling an asset, not a liability.
+If you’re selling a property in a poor state of repair whether it’s a flat needing cosmetic improvement, or even a fire damaged house in need of a complete re-build, it’s worth remembering that you’re selling an asset, not a liability.
 There will be people who see potential in the property and it’s important to open the property up to the widest possible audience.

 For a property investor, whether they are experienced or first timers, seeing the classic signs of an avocado green toilet suite and worn-out swirl-patterned carpets, even an overgrown garden, are all signals for the potential to make a profit.